British Overseas Territories: Relations with the United Kingdom

 Britain and the Overseas Territories do not have diplomatic representations, although the governments of the overseas territories with indigenous populations all retain a representative office in London.
 The United Kingdom Overseas Territories Association (UKOTA) also represents the interests of the territories in London.
-The governments in both London and territories occasionally meet to mitigate or resolve disagreements over the process of governance in the territories and levels of autonomy.
+The governments in both London and the territories occasionally meet to mitigate or resolve disagreements over the process of governance in the territories and levels of autonomy.

 Britain provides financial assistance to the overseas territories via the FCDO (previously the Department for International Development).
 As of 2019, only Montserrat, Saint Helena, Pitcairn and Tristan da Cunha receive budgetary aid (i.e. financial contribution to recurrent funding).
 Several specialist funds are made available by the UK, including: